Back to Blog

 Introduction

 ChatGPT reached one million users in the first five days of product release.
-Needless to say, generative AI and associated tools are on top of everyone's mind.
+Needless to say, generative AI and associated tools are on top of everyone’s mind.
+Generative AI tools have various applications across multiple modalities, including text, imagery, music, code, and voices.

 In this article, we’ll demystify generative AI for software engineers who are newer to artificial intelligence and machine learning: